yubinzhen/CS100-WAYL-Project/README.md

 * Attack: Represents each attack for Pokemon.
 Each Pokemon has four abilities.
 * WildPokemon: Extends Pokemon with scaling and random action capabilities.
 * Battle: Manages the battle flow, handling player actions and random wild Pokémon responses.
-* Inventory: Manages items the player has collected and allows item use.
+* Inventory: Manages items the player has collected and allows item use as well as purchase and sell items.
 * Item: Represents each item in the game, with methods to apply its effect to a Pokemon.
+* PC: Manages the player's Pokemon and team.